Skip to main content

 Political overview

 Following a 10-year civil war (1996-2006), in 2008, the then newly elected Constituent Assembly declared Nepal a Federal Democratic Republic, abolishing their 240-year-old monarchy.
 Nepal now has a President as Head of State and a Prime Minister heading the Government.
-Their new Constitution was adopted in 2015.
+Its new Constitution was adopted in 2015.

 Nepal – Heads of Government listing